 My last place and final destination of this trip was Lucknow, the capital and heritage city of Uttar Pradesh which is also the states’ pride.
 I was so looking forward to it as not only was I in for a great surprise in terms of cultural heritage but also food for which Lucknow has carved out its own niche in the country, what more could I have asked for, I am super excited and looking forward to it.
 I had decided to dedicate two full days to Lucknow so that I do not miss out on either food or places to see.

-My first place to visit was none other than Bara Imambara.
-Counted among the top historical places in Lucknow, Bara Imambara aka Asafi Imambara is a historical monument that dates back to 1784.
+top historical places in Lucknow, Bara Imambara aka Asafi Imambara is a historical monument that dates back to 1784.
 Built by Asaf-ud-Daula, one of the renowned Nawabs of Awadh, the complex comprises a large mosque (Asfi Mosque), a labyrinth (the Bhul Bhulaiya), and a stepwell with running water (Shahi Baoli).
 The structure boasts of two large gateways that will lead you to the central hall, which is touted to be the largest vaulted chamber in the world.

 The next was Chota Imambara purely for its majestic beauty and grandeur.
 The imposing historical structure of Chota Imambara was built in 1838 by Muhammad Ali Shah, the third Nawab of Awadh.
 Also called Imambara Hussainabad Mubarak, it was initially built as a congregation hall for the devotees of the Shia community.
 However, the place later served as the mausoleum for the Nawab as well as his mother.
 The interiors of the structure are beautifully ornamented with chandeliers and crystal lamps brought from Belgium which earned it the moniker ‘the Palace of Lights’.
 The exteriors feature elements of intricate Islamic calligraphy, adding to its visual appeal.